-Milverton House School for 0-11 year old children provides a caring and stimulating environment to enable individuals to achieve their full academic and personal potential.
+Milverton Prep School for 0-11 year old children provides a caring and stimulating environment to enable individuals to achieve their full academic and personal potential.
 We encourage mutual respect and responsibility based on traditional values, whilst promoting an understanding of the modern world.
 We look to provide a wide range of experiences through which each child can become interested, confident, motivated and open learning.

 We provide challenging activities through which each child becomes curious, informed, forward looking and able to take opportunities in all aspects of their lives.

 Realising true ability to support transition in to their next stage of education.